CrayLabs/SmartSim/doc/overview.rst

 The primary reason for implementing the IL is that many workflows in the HPC space require complex configuration that reduces reproducibility and productivity.
-The abtractions of the IL provide a simple mechanism in Python for workflow configuration which enables reproducibility accross users, machines, and sites as well as decreases time to solution.
+The abstractions of the IL provide a simple mechanism in Python for workflow configuration which enables reproducibility across users, machines, and sites as well as decreases time to solution.